AtifMahmud/TriviaGame/README.md

 # TriviaGame

+## Description
-Program that plays the game of Trivia with the user
+A Java Application that plays a game of trivia with the user

-This project is still in the development stage, but has a funcitonal demo.
-To try this out yourself, clone it onto your device and run the project.
-(JRE Required)
+## Milestones

+### June 2017
+Questions displayed on Terminal.
+User input on terminal

+### August 2017
+Functioning GUI prototype

+### December 2017
+Codacy Code Review: 17 total issues, B grade.